-- Parametric systems.
-How to verify properties of distributed systems with an unknown number of components. - Approximate management methods.
-We will explore the extension of ideas developed for Bayesian inference in large scale stochastic systems (such as turbo-algorithms for example) to the field of modular dynamic systems.
-When component interactions are sparse, even if exact management methods are unaccessible (for diagnosis, planning, control, etc.), good approximations based on local computations may be accessible. - Model abstraction.
-We will explore techniques to design more tractable abstractions of stochastic dynamic systems defined on large sets of variables. - Self-modeling, which consists in managing large scale systems that are known by their building rules, but which specific managed instance is only discovered at runtime, and on the fly.
-The model of the managed system is built on-line, following the needs of the management algorithms. - Distributed control.
-We will tackle issues related to asynchronous communications between local controllers, and to abstraction techniques allowing to address large systems. - Test and enforcement.
-We will tackle coverage issues for the test of large systems, and the test and enforcement of properties for timed models, or for systems handling data.
+- Parametric-size systems: how to verify properties of distributed systems with an unknown number of components; - Approximate management methods: we will explore the extension of ideas developed for Bayesian inference in large-scale stochastic systems (such as turbo-algorithms) to the field of modular dynamic systems.
+When component interactions are sparse, even if exact management methods are unaccessible (for diagnosis, planning, control, etc.), good approximations based on local computations may be accessible; - Model abstraction: we will explore techniques to design more tractable abstractions of stochastic dynamic systems defined on large sets of variables; - Self-modelling, which consists in managing large-scale systems that are known by their building rules, but where the specific instance is only discovered on-the-fly at runtime.
+The model of the managed system is built on-line, following the needs of the management algorithms; - Distributed control: we will tackle issues related to asynchronous communications between local controllers, and to abstraction techniques allowing to address large systems; - Test and enforcement: we will tackle coverage issues for the test of large systems, and the test and enforcement of properties for timed models, or for systems handling data.